What is the EKU Counseling Center (EKUCC)?

 If I am a student who is deaf or hard of hearing can I receive services?
 Yes.
 Although we do not have clinicians on staff that are trained in ASL, you can request an interpreter.
 See Center for Student Accessibility for more information.-back to top-

 What is "community intervention" and "outreach"?
 EKUCC is committed to providing and participating in programs, workshops, and events that promote mental health and wellness.
 Typical outreach programs and activities include providing information about our services and mental health through tablings, class presentation, sponsoring or co-sponsoring events with other departments, university functions, and larger scale events.
-Some of our university wide events have included: Play Day!, Get on Uranus! held at the Hummel Planetarium and Get On Your Grass! in the Ravine (guided mediation for relaxation), and national mental health screening days (mental health, eating disorder, and substance abuse).
-See our Events calendar for more information about upcoming outreach activities.-back to top-
+Some of our university wide events have included: guided meditation events like Get on Uranus and Meditate (held at the Hummel Planetarium), Get On Your Grass and Meditate (held in the ravine), national mental health screening days (mental health, eating disorder, and substance abuse), and many other events and partnerships with other EKU departments.
+See our Events page for more information about upcoming outreach activities.-back to top-

 Can EKUCC give class presentations or workshops?
 We enjoy giving presentations to classes and other EKU organizations!
 Our ability to say yes to a request depends on how soon we are notified of the desired presentation date, and the type of presentation requested.
 A minimum of 2 weeks notice is required for us to consider your request.
 See our online Workshop and Outreach Request form for more information and to complete a request.
 NOTE: at times when a high volume of students are seeking counseling services, assisting these students is our first priority.
 As such, we may not be able to fulfill a presentation request the date it is requested.
-Please contact Natalie Deering, Community Intervention Coordinator for more information.-back to top-
+Please contact the EKU Community Intervention Coordinator for more information at 859-622-1303.-back to top-

 Do you offer any opportunities for graduate students or undegraduate students who want experience working in a counseling center?
-EKUCC does offer graduate training practicums and interships.
+EKUCC does offer graduate training practicums and interships under the supervision of licensed EKUCC psychologists.
 See Training Programs for more information.
 For EKU undergraduate students, we offer experiences with our Mental Health Peer Advocacy program.-back to top-